 “The Keeper of the King’s Stores : a True Tale of Philadelphia in 1776” is a creative nonfictional account of events surrounding Major Benjamin Loxley and his family during the American Revolution.
 The story is somewhat unique in that it appears to be told from the perspective of Major Loxley’s wife; Catherine.

 Though the manuscript is not signed by the author, the depictions of home life and the dialogue between husband and wife lead us to believe that it is written by a proud wife and mother - telling a heroic tale of her family’s experiences during the American Revolution.

-A variety of internet sites make reference to Loxley’s friendships with Benjamin Franklin and George Washington.
+A variety of internet resources make reference to Loxley’s friendships with Benjamin Franklin and George Washington.
 There are many documents affirming his significant involvement in the building of Carpenter’s Hall, among many other landmark properties in Philadelphia, such as Loxely Court, which are still in use today.

-This book should be of interest to those who enjoy Philadelphia’s Revolutionary history, as well as the city’s rich architectural heritage
+This book should be of interest to those who enjoy Philadelphia’s Revolutionary history, as well as the city’s rich architectural heritage and the builders responsible.

 More Books by David Bindle